-Each Airstream exterior (not including the underside) clear coated to prevent oxidation.
+Each Airstream exterior (excluding the underside and white roof) is clear coated to prevent oxidation.
 This application is covered by a two-year warranty against peeling.
 Prolonged exposure to salt air or industrial fall-out will permit penetration through the coating material, causing damage to the exterior finish.
 Since Airstream, Inc., has no control over these conditions, it is necessary for the owner to wash and maintain their trailer as instructed in the Owner's Manual.